AD | These project is in collaboration with Gorilla Glue, but all opinions are my own

 Making the Map Paper Leaves

 Twist two acorn stems together and then stick them to the top of the pair of leaves.
-You will only need a drop of the glue.
+You will only need a drop of glue.

 Assembling The Paper Leaf Wreath

-Firstly, prepare the polystyrene ring by covering it in brown paper.
+Firstly, prepare the polystyrene ring by covering it with brown paper.
 Cut brown paper into strips about 5cm wide and wrap it around the ring using a couple of drops of glue to hold it in place.
 Please hold for 10-45 seconds.

 The Gorilla Mounting Tape Squares are double-sided sticky pads.
 Remove one of the mounting tape squares from the backing and place it on top of the brown paper ring.